Urban Wetland Walks

 – Water

-- Snacks (please note that any plastic items must be taken home with you)
+– Snacks (any plastic items must be taken home with you)

 – Closed-toed shoes

-- Long pants / jeans (please note that you will get dirty)
+– Long pants / jeans (you will get muddy!)

 – Hat / cap